Table of Contents

 - Rule 6—Your Investment Income Must Be $3,400 or Less

 - Rule 7—You Must Have Earned Income

 This chapter discusses Rules 1 through 7.
 You must meet all seven rules to qualify for the earned income credit.
-If you do not meet all seven rules, you cannot get the credit and you do not need to read the rest of the publication.
+If you don't meet all seven rules, you cannot get the credit and you don't need to read the rest of the publication.